JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ![Source sets and compilation]({{ url_for('asset', path='images/reference/building-mpp-with-gradle/mpp-one-compilation.png') }})

 Here, the `jvmMain` source set provides [plaform-specific implementations](platform-specific-declarations.md) for the expected API in the shared `commonMain` sources.
+This is how the code is shared between the platforms in a flexible way with platform-specific implementations where needed.

 In further sections, these concepts are described in more detail along with the DSL to configure them in a project.